Luxembourg Labour Code - Employment lawyers in Luxembourg

 The Grand Duchy has three official languages: Luxembourgish, French and German and the law does not impose the use of one of them in employment contracts.

 Any employment or labor litigations are brought in front of the Labor Court of first instance, by the Court of Appeal in second instance cases and, in necessary, to the Luxembourg Supreme Court.
+Below, our employment lawyers in Luxembourg explain the main rights and obligations of employers and workers in the Grand Duchy.

 The employment contract in Luxembourg